libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • 9/1 Added Voice Cloning with coqui TTS.
 Place the recording of the voice you want cloned in the folder ./cloning and change the name to "audio.wav"

 • 8/30 Added Experimental Dataset generator, available when using the Manual or Training Mode.
 Datasets are output to ./logs/Datasets

-• 8/30 Various Bug Fixes

-• 8/30 Improved Internal Prompts for Llama 2 Version of Aetherius

-• 8/30 Added Delete buttons for external resources in DB management Deletion Menu in Llama 2 chatbot.

-• 8/30 Added check for punctuation for memory uploads to avoid cut off memories from being uploaded in the Llama 2 chatbot.

-• 8/29 Added Bark TTS

 ------